arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 03.29.16
+The etymology of "poem" traces back to the Greek word "poema" which can be literally translated as "thing made or created".

 ### 03.28.16
 Facebook uses Haskell for spam filtering, according to Mr. Mike Vanier.